SixBeeps/Miiker/README.md

 1. Make a folder in Program Files (C:/Program Files) and name it Miiker
 2. Put the Assets folder provided from this repository and put it in the new folder

-Now all you need to do is launch the executable.
+3. Download the Debug folder and put it anywhere.

+Now, launch Miiker.exe in the Debug Folder.